Vinypooh/Packages_installed/README.md

 #Packages_installed

-*This file records all packages or solfwares installed on Vinypooh's Mac
+*This file records all packages installed on Vinypooh's Mac